purejava/Flatpak-Testdrive/README.md

 You can then push another Cryptomator version (with a different version number) to the Flapak Hub to test the update mechanism.

+To clear the Flatpak Hub, delete the caches in the Flatpak-Testdrive repo under Actions > Caches.

 Further hints can be found [here](https://github.com/cryptomator/cryptomator/pull/3948).

 ## Thank you